freealise/freealise/README.md

 -->

 English is not my native language, but I started to learn it before school - and music has later become an important part of it.
-The brand Freealise is an altered version of an early name of Linux (which was Freax), referring to the sponsorship pricing model.
+The brand Freealise refers to the sponsorship pricing model, it is an altered version of an early name of Linux (which was Freax).